Student Association Handbook

 Outdoor space can be booked using our regular room booking system.

 Outdoor spaces do not come with tables, chairs, or other equipment set up.
-If tables/chairs are required, submit a Student Association Event Set Up Facilities Work order form to the Membership Outreach Coordinator once you have received a booking confirmation email.
+If tables/chairs are required, submit a Student Association Event Set Up Facilities Work Order Form to the Membership Outreach Coordinator once you have received a booking confirmation email.
 All Facilities Management requests must be submitted twenty-one days in advance of your event date.
 Facilities Management charges $40 per crew member per hour for event set-up and tear down.

 Special Function Spaces (booked by individual processes below)